kowainik/summoner/README.md

 After that, you can call `summon` with the required command.
-To create a project, use `summon new` command specifying the preferred CLI options, follow the instructions during the interactive process of the project creation, and a new project would be created in a sub folder as well as a repository under your GitHub account (if requested).
+To create a project, use `summon new` command specifying the preferred CLI options, follow the instructions during the interactive process of the project creation, and a new project would be created in a subfolder as well as a repository under your GitHub account (if requested).

 ### Usage